-As Swansea City get set to welcome Queens Park Rangers to the Liberty on Saturday (3pm), we take a closer look at the men from Loftus Road.
+As Swansea City prepare to face QPR in the Championship tomorrow night, we take a closer look at the Rs.

 How’s their form?

 Up and down.
 QPR’s season has been characterised by small clusters of wins followed by streaks without tasting victory.

 At the time of writing, the Rs have lost their last four games in all competitions, including their 2-0 weekend reverse at Huddersfield.

 Prior to that they had won three of four, including thumping home wins over the Swans in the FA Cup and Cardiff in the league.

 That lack of consistency has left them 16th in the table when some performances have suggested they could be higher.

 Mark Warburton.
 The former Brentford, Nottingham Forest and Rangers boss signed a two-year deal during the summer to take charge of the Rs.